Shoes: Finding the Right Fit

 - Do not buy a shoe based only on the size.
 The size may vary from brand to brand and from style to style.
 It is important to try on shoes, and then to purchase the one that fits the best, regardless of the size.

 - You should have 1/2 inch of space between your longest toe and the tip of the shoe.
 Make sure that this distance is measured from your longest, not your largest, toe.
 If you are wearing a shoe that is too long for your foot, you may develop toe pain and blisters as your foot continuously slides forward toward the front of the shoe.

 - Walk around in the shoes on different surfaces to make sure that they are comfortable before purchasing them.

-- If your foot is too wide for a certain shoe, a larger size may not be a better fit.
-Although the larger shoe may be more comfortable in the width, there may be too much room in the toe box and your foot may slide back and forth in the shoe resulting in foot and toe problems.
+- If your foot is too wide for a certain shoe, consider buying a different brand with a wider toe box—rather than choosing a larger size of the same shoe brand.
+A larger size of the same brand may not be a better fit.
+Although the larger shoe may be more comfortable in the width, there may be too much room in the toe box and your foot may slide back and forth in the shoe, resulting in foot and toe problems.

 - Do not buy a shoe that needs to be stretched by the salesperson, or requires pads to keep your feet from slipping.

 - Shop at a store that has a variety of shoe styles and prices.
 You do not need to buy the most expensive shoe, but you should purchase the one that fits your foot.
 A good shoe is a good investment.
 A shoe repair store can replace the soles of well-made shoes multiple times, allowing you to enjoy them for many years.